22,000 MHA officers to get pay increase of 3% to 10% from Jan 1

-SINGAPORE - About 22,000 officers serving under the Ministry of Home Affairs (MHA) will receive a salary bump of between 3 per cent to 10 per cent to their gross monthly salaries from next year.
+SINGAPORE - About 22,000 officers serving under the Ministry of Home Affairs (MHA) will receive a salary bump of between 3 per cent and 10 per cent to their gross monthly salaries from January.

-This round of salary adjustments, announced by the MHA on Monday, covers officers on the Home Affairs Uniformed Services, Home Affairs Services (Immigration and Checkpoints Authority), Home Team Specialist Scheme and Commercial Affairs Scheme.
+This round of salary adjustments, announced by the ministry on Monday, covers officers in the Home Affairs Uniformed Services and Home Affairs Services (Immigration and Checkpoints Authority), as well as those on the Home Team Specialist Scheme and Commercial Affairs Scheme.

-In its statement, the MHA said the salary adjustments are a result of periodic reviews to ensure that officers’ salary packages keep pace with the market and remain competitive to “attract and retain good officers”.
+The MHA said in a statement that the salary adjustments are a result of periodic reviews to ensure that officers’ salary packages keep pace with the market and remain competitive to “attract and retain good officers”.

-The ministry also added it will continue to provide officers with meaningful career opportunities in the Home Team, and support their growth and development.
+It added that it will continue to provide officers with meaningful career opportunities in the Home Team, and support their growth and development.

-The MHA’s adjustment follows adjustments for other public servants made earlier in 2022 as part of efforts to attract and retain talent, as well as keep salaries competitive with the private sector.
+The MHA’s move follows adjustments for other public servants made earlier in 2022 as part of efforts to attract and retain talent, as well as keep salaries competitive with the private sector.

-They include the Chief Justice, judges of the Court of Appeal, judicial commissioners, Attorney-General, Public Service Commission chairman and Auditor-General.
+These include the Chief Justice, judges of the Court of Appeal, judicial commissioners, the Attorney-General, the Public Service Commission chairman and the Auditor-General.

 In June, the PSD announced that about 23,000 civil servants would receive salary increases of between 5 per cent and 14 per cent from Aug 1.